 - Employ critical reading, research, writing and technical communication skills to enhance their ongoing creative practice and communicate complex ideas and research findings to a variety of audiences

-- Investigate and describe how communication media have, historically, shaped human thought and culture, and explain the implications of this for their own creative practice
+- Critically evaluate how communication media have, historically, shaped human thought and culture, and explain the implications of this for their own creative practice

-- Evaluate and discuss classic and contemporary literature, as well as new media texts, in order to articulate a principled and critically informed understanding of creative excellence
+- Evaluate the cultural and aesthetic value of classic and contemporary literature, as well as new media texts, in order to communicate and defend a principled understanding of creative excellence

 - Work both collaboratively and individually to generate and evaluate a range of scholarly and creative communication projects